brinalesser/BattenVisionML/README.md

 ├── PencilTest.py                 # Detects a stack of pencils on a white sheet of paper, then marks the edges of individual pencils (proof of concept test)
 ├── README.md                     # This
-├── TrackbarTest.py               # Shows the effects of different values on edge detection └── mp4Tojpg.py                   # Used to save screenshots from video as jpgs
+├── TrackbarTest.py               # Shows the effects of different values on edge detection ├── mp4Tojpg.py                   # Used to save screenshots from video as jpgs ├── powerflex_motor_velocity.py   # Sample program from cpppo library to write to powerflex 755 └── poll_example.py               # Sample program from cpppo library to read from powerflex 755
 ```